-There are 3 Section 4 licensed industries in the catchment.
-One of them is 'at risk' due to insufficient assimilative capacity for BOD and nutrients in receiving waters and is located close to the shellfish area.
-However, it is an unlikely source of the faecal contamination indicated by shellfish monitoring and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 4 Section 4 licensed industries in the catchment but none of them have been deemed to be 'at risk'.
+They are therefore unlikely to be affecting shellfish water quality in this shellfish area.

 Quarries, mines, landfills and contaminated lands